What is Same Story Syndrome?

-It is common for people with Alzheimer’s or dementia to repeat questions and stories throughout the day, but it can pose a challenge for those who are caring for them.
-Below are some tips to help you support a loved one with memory loss who says the same thing over and over, and to help you cope with the repetition.
+It is common for people with Alzheimer’s or dementia to repeat questions and stories, also known as Same Story Syndrome, throughout the day, but it can pose a challenge for those who are caring for them.

 1. Check for distress: Identify whether the repetitive question is problematic